Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Bilayer spin model

-Here, $\alpha, \beta\in \{t,h\}$ labels the different layers with $t$ labeling the AFM triangular layer ($J_{tt} > 0$) and $h$ referring to the FM coupled sixfold symmetric layer ($J_{hh} < 0$).
+Here, $\alpha, \beta\in \{t,h\}$ labels the different layers with $t$ referring to the AFM triangular layer ($J_{tt} > 0$) and $h$ to the FM coupled sixfold symmetric layer ($J_{hh} < 0$).
 We consider both signs of the sublattice couplings $J_{th}$ and $K_{th}$.
 The summation runs over nearest-neighbor pairs of spins on sublattices $\alpha, \beta$.
-In the following we focus on classical spin models for which $\mathbf{S}_{\alpha i}$ are unit-length vectors.
-For concreteness, we study the triangular-honeycomb lattice design (also known as the windmill lattice) shown on the left in Fig.~\ref{Fig:lattice}, but our general results apply to the other lattice geometries as well.
-While we include $K_{th}$ in the model, we show later that it emerges in a purely bilinear model from quantum and thermal fluctuations, reducing the requirements for the experimental realization of the model.
-Finally, we note that the fully AFM version of the windmill model has previously been studied~\cite{Orth2012, Orth2014, Jeevanesan2015}.
+In the following, we focus on classical spin models for which $\mathbf{S}_{\alpha i}$ are unit-length vectors.
+While we include a biquadratic interlayer interaction $K_{th}$ in the model, we show later in Sec.~\ref{Sec:Fluctuations} that the effects of such a coupling emerge naturally in a purely bilinear model from quantum and thermal fluctuations via an order-by-disorder mechanism~\cite{shenderAntiferromagneticGarnetsFluctuationally1982,Henley_PRL_1989, henleySemiclassicalEigenstatesFourSublattice1998, jacobsFluctuationinducedPhaseTransverse1998}.
+This reduces the requirements for the experimental realization of the model.

-\emph{Zero-$T$ phase diagram.--} We obtain the classical zero-temperature phase diagram for FM $J_{hh} <0$ and AFM $J_{tt}>0$ assuming $|J_{hh}| \gtrsim J_{tt}$ using a variational ansatz that considers one honeycomb (h) and three triangular (A,B,C) sublattices [see inset in Fig.~\ref{Fig:PD}(a)].
-This ansatz is well justified in the regime $|J_{hh}| \gg J_{tt} > |J_{th}|, |K_{th}|$.
-The phase diagram is shown in Fig.~\ref{Fig:PD}(a) and a detailed discussion of the energies and the phase boundaries are given in the Supplemental Material~\cite{supp}.
-Using classical Monte Carlo (MC) simulations, we confirm that the phase diagram is still valid at $J_{hh} = - J_{tt}$ in the regime $K_{th} < 0$ we are most interested in (white dashed lines)~\cite{supp}.
-We also confirm that non-coplanar symmetric umbrella states are favored for $K_{th}>0$.
-Since the honeycomb spins are FM ordered in this region, the coupling $J_{th}$ to the triangular spins acts similarly to an external magnetic field and the phase diagram thus resembles the one of the triangular Heisenberg AFM in a magnetic field~\cite{Chubukov1991, Starykh2015}.
+For concreteness, we study the triangular-honeycomb lattice design (also known as the windmill lattice~\cite{Orth2012, Orth2014}) in the following, which is shown on the left in Fig.~\ref{Fig:lattice}(a).
+We note that the fully AFM version of the windmill model has previously been studied and found to host an emergent $\mathbb{Z}_6$ order parameter~\cite{Orth2012, Orth2014, Jeevanesan2015}.
+Our general results also apply to the other lattice geometries, triangular-kagome and ABC-stacked triangular lattices, if one applies a simple rescaling of the FM $J_{hh}$ coupling.
+The triangular-kagome lattice model [middle panel in Fig.~\ref{Fig:lattice}(a)] is described by Eq.~\eqref{Eq:Hamiltonian} with rescaled coupling $J_{hh}' = \frac{3}{4} J_{hh}$.
+Here, $J_{hh}'$ denotes the FM coupling in the kagome layer).
+The ABC stacked triangular lattice [right panel in Fig.~\ref{Fig:lattice}(a)] is described by Eq.~\eqref{Eq:Hamiltonian} with $J_{hh}' = \frac{1}{2} J_{hh}$ with $J_{hh}'$ being the coupling in each FM triangular layer.
+The other couplings in the triangular-kagome and ABC-triangular models are the same as in the windmill lattice model.